I am a hopeful hippie!

 Almost 10 years to the day of my first surgery, I had a recurrence of groin pain after having none for almost a decade.
 So many things went through my mind as I worried about the extreme pain.
 Did I have uterine cancer?
 Did I have bone cancer?
 What about lymphoma?
 I went back to my original orthopedic surgeon and did not feel as listened to as I needed to be.
 I decided to build my team of support with a new doctor.

 During this journey, I have met an amazing support network of people with this disorder, but overwhelmingly it seems that they have not had the successes that I feel I have had thus far.
-As I write this, I am currently 10 weeks post op from hip 1 and 1 week post op from hip 2.
+As I write this, I am currently 7 months post op from hip 1 surgery number 7 and about about three weeks from having completed my 200 hour yoga teacher certification.
 I started wondering if I was the outlier, but then quickly came to realize that many people that have had success do not need support groups as they have come and gone as they walked through that door into their pain-free hip future.
 I want this website to be a place for positivity, hope, humor and resources for success and I hope you will find it here.